mjbhobe/dl-pytorch/Tutorial.md

 ss = StandardScaler()
 X_train = ss.fit_transform(X_train)
 X_test = ss.transform(X_test)
 ```

 ### Creating our model
-You would normally create your Pytorch model by deriving your class from `nn.Module` as follows:
+You would normally create your Pytorch model by deriving your class from `nn.Module`, somewhat as follows:

 ```python
 import torch